 What’s your favourite quality about your sister?

 Another option is thinking about your sister’s best qualities!
 Choosing to highlight someone’s best qualities on their special day can make them feel really loved and appreciated.

 - Is she incredibly caring, always there with the best advice?

-- Is she hardworking, dedicated to making all her dreams come true?
+- Hardworking, dedicated to making all her dreams come true?

-- Is she hilarious, able to keep everyone laughing with her endless jokes?
+- Hilarious, able to keep everyone laughing with her endless jokes?

 Once you choose a quality or two about your sister, you can think of a memory that shows that quality to help focus your speech.